-Prior to his time at ANU, Michael was a social science instructor at the Parami Institute in Yangon, Myanmar, where he led three undergraduate research teams on topics related to political and economic anthropology.
+Prior to his time at ANU, Michael was a social science instructor at the Parami Institute in Yangon, Myanmar, where he taught a range of anthropology courses and led three undergraduate research teams on topics related to economic anthropology.

 As a masters student at the University of Wisconsin-Madison, Michael's research aimed to understand the material and ideological implications of the Lao-Soviet educational exchange program, for which he conducted three months of fieldwork in Vientiane, Laos.